2026 ASXL Research Symposium

 University of Michigan

-Adapted Cognitive Assessments: a strength-based approach to testing cognition in the “untestable” patient
+Adapted cognitive assessments: a strength-based approach to testing cognition in the “untestable” patient

-Mary Wojnarowski, PhD
+Mary Wojnaroski, PhD

 Nationwide Children's Hospital